Blue-Labs/misty/README.md

 2017-02-27T23:55:40-0500 [Controller  13395] Router 'worker-001': transport 'transport-001' started
 ```

 ## Provider
 The **provider.py** file runs on your raspberrypi machine. **provider.py** and
 **provider.conf** should be located in the same directory.

+## To-Do

+* put zone type image behind zone id
+* need zone type indicated somewhere (control or sensor)
+* pipe wrench - this editable area is for annotating information about the
+  zone such as the zone map; drawing dripper locations and their GPH
+* calendar - modify/view zone run times in a calendar view
+* where to email alerts and reports
+* for zone activity, time+duration, show estimated GPH per zone over time
+* sensors; moisture, rainfall, internet:rainfall, light, water level
+* icons for the zone type; sprinkler, valve, water pump, lights, etc
+* nudge app.calendar() to become aware of the UI events for *manual* and
+  *suspend* if a time frame is specified. subsequently, add an RPC to fetch
+  calendar events so the web UI can show them accordingly on the applicable
+  zone
+* add user authorization to make each pi node have a *manager-user*
+  attribute and a *viewer-user* attribute so *pi nodes* can be configured
+  to only be manageable by certain users, and read-only viewable by certain
+  users. in the absence of these attributes, the *pi node* will be
+  manageable by all users.
+* increase granularity of user authentication to make each zone per-user
+  manageable. in the absence of listed users, the zone is manageable by
+  all users permitted to manage the given *pi node*